 4. Lameness or Holding Paw Up

-5. Toxic Ingestion
+5. Toxin Ingestion

 6. Allergic Reaction